MicrosoftDocs/dataexplorer-docs/kusto/api/netfx/about-kusto-ingest.md

 > [!INCLUDE [applies](../../includes/applies-to-version/applies.md)] [!INCLUDE [fabric](../../includes/applies-to-version/fabric.md)] [!INCLUDE [azure-data-explorer](../../includes/applies-to-version/azure-data-explorer.md)]

-The Kusto Ingest library provides a client for ingesting data into your cluster.
+The Kusto Ingest library provides a client for ingesting data into your database.
 The library supports [queued](#queued-ingestion) and [direct](#direct-ingestion) ingestion.
 The ingestion methods are defined by the Kusto ingest client object.

 For a list of interfaces and classes, see [Kusto Ingest client reference](kusto-ingest-client-reference.md).